rweigel/phys260/Capacitance/Capacitance.md

 <img src="figures/Spherical.svg">

-Figure from previous page is repeated above.
+The cross--section figure from previous page is repeated above.

-2. What is the electric field in each of the five regions?
-(Hint: Use Gauss's law.)
+2. Given your answer to part 1. of this problem, what is the electric field in each of the five regions?
+(Hint: Use Gauss's law)

    \ifsolutions
     **Answer**: